Does Southern Phone sell 5G plans?

 Yes.
 Southern have a strong range of Mobile Broadband plans and, as with their voice+data plans (for smartphones), their mobile broadband plans (for dongles, tablets, and laptops) use the Optus 3G and 4G Plus network.

-Should I get a 12 month contract from Southern Phone?
+Should I get a 12-month contract from Southern Phone?

-Do Southern Phone have a Self Service app?
+Do Southern Phone have a self service app?

 Yes, they do.
 And that’s a good job.
 Our own research shows that installing the Self Service app is the single best thing you can do to improve how you feel about your phone company.
-(Essentially, the less you have to call any customer support line to find out usage information or check some bill feature, the happier you’ll be.)
+(Essentially, the less need you have to call any customer support line to find out usage information or check some bill feature, the happier you’ll be).

-Southern Phone sell postpaid plans, what is postpaid?
+Southern Phone sell postpaid plans.
+What is postpaid?

-Yes you can.
+Yes, you can.
 Learn more here.

 - Australian based customer service and support

 - Established brand with multiple products including fixed